Supporting Universal Design and Accessibility

 Ally Limitations

-While Ally is a great tool for helping to make content inclusive and accessible, it is not a "magic bullet."
+While Ally is a great tool for helping to make content inclusive and accessible, it is not a "magic wand."
 It is important to understand Ally's limitations.
 Having Ally turned on in our courses won't instantly make them completely accessible or follow all principles of Universal Design for Learning (UDL).
 UDL encompasses both providing alternate ways for students to get content (which Ally helps with) and providing alternate ways for students to demonstrate mastery of learning objectives, which is outside Ally's scope.

 Addressing issues that Ally identifies will improve a course's accessibility, but there are other accessibility aspects it cannot address.
 These include: